12 Best (and Strangest) Racing-Related Songs of All Time

 8. Roupa Nova – “Tema da Vitória”

-This Brazilian instrumental was composed specifically for Brazilian network Rede Globo as the victory song for any driver who won the Brazilian GP.
-It was first played after the victory of Nelson Piquet at the ’83 race.
-In ’86, the song was used anytime a Brazilian driver won an F1 race or the championship.
-As a result, it was played for all of Ayrton Senna’s wins and three championships in ’88, ’90 and ’91, becoming synonymous with the driver for many Brazilian racing fans.
-This racing song was last played in 2009, when Rubens Barrichello won the European GP, marking the 100th victory for a Brazilian in Formula One history.
+This instrumental was originally composed for Brazilian network Rede Globo as the victory song for any driver who won the Grand Prix of Brazil.
+It was first played after the victory of Nelson Piquet at the 1983 race.
+But starting in 1986, the song was used anytime a Brazilian driver won an F1 race or the championship.
+As a result, it was played for all of Ayrton Senna’s 41 wins and three championships, and is therefore synonymous with the driver for many racing fans.
+This song was last played in 2009, when Rubens Barrichello won the European GP, marking the 100th victory for a Brazilian in Formula One history.

 9. Mark Knopfler – “The Car Was the One”

 Mark Knopfler wrote not just one, but TWO songs inspired by his love of motor racing.
 The lyrics to this racing song were lifted almost word-for-word from Mark Donohue’s classic autobiography, The Unfair Advantage.
 The song, released in 2009, is about Donohue’s desperation for a race-winning sports car (a Cobra in this case), which reminded Knopfler of his own hunger for success while he was a young musician.